EduMIPS64/edumips64/docs/user/en/src/source-files-format.rst

-* *Immediate values* an immediate value can be a number or a label; the number can be specified in base 10 or in base 16: base 10 numbers are simply inserted by writing the number, while base 16 number are inserted by putting before the number the prefix "0x"
+* *Immediate values* an immediate value can be a number or a label; the number can be specified in base 10 or in base 16: base 10 numbers are simply inserted by writing the number, while base 16 number are inserted by putting before the number the prefix "0x".
+Immediate values can be preceded by the # character.
 * *Address* an address is composed by an immediate value followed by a register name enclosed in brackets.
 The value of the register will be used as base, the value of the immediate will be the offset.